Chipdeals/mobile-money-api-laravel/README.md

   ->useOtp(123456) //Required only for Orange Money Burkina.
 Get it from user after they generate it for your amount by doing: *144*4*6*montant#
-  ->firstName("Iyam") // First name of the sender ->lastName("EVERICH") // Last name of the sender ->create();
+  ->firstName("Iyam") // First name of the sender ->lastName("EVERICH") // Last name of the sender ->merchantOrderId("collection-test00001") //optional.
+If added we will check if it is uniq for your account ->create();

 print_r($collection->getArray());